mollywoodnini/ga-z270x-ug/README.md

 Please read all of the instructions before you start installing!
 For the sake of avoiding confusion for myself and others, I made two EFI folders.

 The PCI wifi card I have is supported out of the box without any additional software, kexts, or modifications.
 It uses the BCM4360 chipset which has drivers already available in macOS.

+It's important to pick FakeSMC or VirtualSMC and not change it once installed.
+I have noticed negative effects from changing to one or the other.
+In particular with Adobe apps.
+An unexplained freeze happens not longer after opening one.
+I noticed this after going from FakeSMC to VirtualSMC.
+I switched back to FakeSMC but the damage had been done.
+I simply reinstalled and the problem has since went away.

 ## BIOS